Phone-GWP-group

 If you have been in business for over 12 months, you should have historical data on the products and promotions that saw increased sales during previous Christmases.
 This data is hugely important.

-It allows you to see when packaging usage began to increase, which lines you used most of, what secondary packaging (such as tapes, void fill, etc.) was required and – crucially – the typical increase you are likely to see.
+It allows you to see when packaging usage began to increase, which lines you used most, what secondary packaging (such as tapes, void fill, etc.) was required, and—crucially—the typical increase you are likely to see.

-Whilst the last three years (2020, 2021 and 2022) were somewhat of an anomaly due to the Coronavirus pandemic and the cost of living crisis, using previously gathered data can help you make educated decisions on precisely what packaging you will likely need.
+Whilst the last four of the past five years (2020, 2021, 2022, and 2023) were somewhat of an anomaly due to the Coronavirus pandemic and the cost-of-living crisis, using previously gathered data can help you make educated decisions about precisely what packaging you will likely need.

 Festive packaging being prepared in a warehouse.